Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 In my experience, the best way to attune your kid(s) to the new time zones, in on board.
 If you’re going to do one thing for no jet lag with kids, it should be timing naps on board.

-Some of the tricks like comfortable clothes and hydration applies to all including kids.
 I also use homeopathic, doctor approved, sleep supplements (but you should check with your doctor).
 And in addition to that, lavender spray.
 Actually, a lot of Indian wellness brands now make sleep and relaxation sprays, so spritz away!

 I’m pretty sure with these in your arsenal, jet lag will soon just be something you won’t worry before a long haul flight.